Scan Process

 // Alternatively initialise scan process with a JSON config

-TireTreadScanViewKt.TireTreadScanView(context: self, config: config) { error in
+TireTreadScanViewKt.TireTreadScanView(context: self, config: config, callback: self) { error in

 // Handle initialization error